george123wright/Portfolio/README.md

 * **`Combination_Forecast.py`** – Fuses all of the model return forecasts and standard errors into a Bayesian ensemble, applying weights and producing an overall score.

-  Weights are are assigned for each models prediction based on the inverse of the standard error or volatility, i.e.
+  Weights are assigned for each models prediction based on the inverse of the standard error or volatility, i.e.

 $$
 w_i = \frac{\frac{1}{\mathrm{SE}_i^2}}{\sum{\frac{1}{{SE}_i^2}}}